Arctic Convoys remembered by veterans

 Ms Higgins added: "We owe so much to veterans such as these and it is a privilege to be able to provide them with the opportunity to return to what will be for them such a poignant location."

-Several wartime buildings, gun emplacements and anti-aircraft batteries still stand around the local landscape surrounding Loch Awe and the Russian Arctic Convoy Museum project set up a dedicated exhibition centre in the village of Aultbea last year which the veterans will visit.
+Several wartime buildings, gun emplacements and anti-aircraft batteries still stand around the local landscape surrounding Loch Ewe and the Russian Arctic Convoy Museum project set up a dedicated exhibition centre in the village of Aultbea last year which the veterans will visit.

 Hugh Henderson, chairman of Fares4Free, which is part of the Unforgotten Faces project, said: "James, Albert and Barney meet every week for afternoon tea at a centre for veterans in Glasgow, and, since the first coming together, all seem to have taken on a new lease of life."